Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 This is sung by the godchildren who wish to express their love and thanks to their ninongs (godfathers) and ninangs (godmothers).
 The song also wishes joy, happiness, and peace during the holiday season.

 Noche buena is a feast served on the night before Christmas.
-Filipinos deem it very important, so it’s just right that one of the most famous Filipino Christmas carols there is talks just about it!
+Filipinos deem it very important, so it’s just right that one of the most famous Filipino Christmas carols there are talks just about it!
 The “Noche Buena” carol describes the joy and togetherness of Filipino families as they sample their Noche Buena dishes like queso de bola and of course . . . lechon!

 Door-to-door caroling is one of the most common practices of Filipino during Christmas.
 This song is most often sung by children looking to earn a few pennies and treats from their kindhearted neighbors!
 This carol talks about gifts, generosity, and gratitude.